korenlev/calipso-cvim/README.md

-OSDNA - OpenStack Network Discovery and Assurance
+Calipso - OpenStack Network Discovery and Assurance
 ==================================================
 ##About
-We are going to enhance the way Cloud Network Administrators(CNA) and Tenant Network Administrators(TNA) Understands, Monitors and Troubleshoot highly distributed OpenStack Environments.
+We are going to enhance the way Cloud Network Administrators(CNA) and Tenant Network Administrators(TNA) Understands, Monitors and Troubleshoot highly distributed OpenStack and other virtual Environments.

 We are following Domain-Driven-Design process and procedures:
 ref: http://www.methodsandtools.com/archive/archive.php?id=97